 Study Product Accountability Records, shipment invoices and return receipts should be maintained in the pharmacy until the study is completed.
-When the database for the study has been closed, the records should be stored, either in the pharmacy or with other study records from the clinic; until two years after the study of the study product is discontinued and the MCAZ notified.
+When the database for the study has been closed, the records should be stored, either in the pharmacy or with other study records from the clinic; for at least 10 years after the study of the study product is discontinued and the MCAZ notified.
+Prescriptions will be kept and stored in line with MASCA requirements.